cockroachdb/docs/v19.2/cockroachcloud-upgrade-policy.md

 "Major" version releases contain new functionality and potentially backward-incompatible changes to CockroachDB (for example, v19.2.x → v20.1.x).

-If you are a [CockroachCloud Admin](cockroachcloud-console-access-management.html#console-admin), you will receive an email notifying you that a new major release is available.
+If you are a [CockroachCloud Admin](cockroachcloud-console-access-management.html#console-admin), you will receive an email notification for each major version release.
 From the notification email, you will be able to perform one of the following actions:

 Action | Description
 ----------|------------